-The CAB co-publish a free guide Making the Most of your Money for anyone wanting to manage their money better, cut back on spending or get help to pay off debts.
+Citizens Advice York (CAB) co-publish a free guide Making the Most of your Money for anyone wanting to manage their money better, cut back on spending or get help to pay off debts.
 It includes ideas for small changes and tips to reduce your outgoings plus low cost or free days out and events.
-Pick up a copy from CAB or Castlegate.
+Pick up a copy from Citizens Advice York.

 You can get stuff for free online from freecycle.org – furniture, bikes, baby equipment, clothes etc are all offered regularly.
 See here for more information.